Anna Gesualdi and Giovanni Trono

 A city is a human and architectural system: an arrangement of spaces, a presence or absence of services, and a daily transit of people through different places.
 All these elements come together to make up ‘the city’.

 It is not simply a matter of hosting an artist in a private home: the daily presence of a working artist will ‘contaminate’ the point of view of everybody living there, usually or occasionally originating a new gaze on the poetic potential immersed in what is considered to be ordinary.
-The audience too is linguistically infected: while on “pilgrimage” from one house to another, it is welcomed into environments that are unknown, though they may be recognisable thanks to their ‘domestic’ features.
+The audience is linguistically infected as well: while on “pilgrimage” from one house to another, it is welcomed into environments that are unknown, though they may be recognisable thanks to their ‘domestic’ features.
 The ordinary objects are freed from the usual structure: name-function-meaning.